Autonomy Software C++ 24.5.1

 double CalculateTargetBearing (const unsigned int unTargetIdx) const

-Calculate the required bearing to navigate from the current target point to the subsequent point on the path.
+Calculate the required heading to navigate from the current target point to the subsequent point on the path.

-double CalculateCrossTrackError (const geoops::UTMCoordinate &stUTMFrontAxlePos, const unsigned int unTargetIdx, const double dBearing) const
+double CalculateCrossTrackError (const geoops::UTMCoordinate &stUTMFrontAxlePos, const unsigned int unTargetIdx, const double dCurrentHeading) const

 Calculate the cross track error.
 This error expresses how far off the agent is from the path (lateral distance).